Welcome to the website of the

 been made to over 40 beneficiary charities from central sales, mainly

-of books, but also of other items such as teatowels or home-made
+also of other items such as teatowels or home-made

 chutney.
 In